DFHack/dfhack/docs/plugins/autoclothing.rst

 Tags:
 :dfhack-keybind:`autoclothing`

+:index:`Automatically manage clothing work orders.
-Automatically manage clothing work orders.
-It allows you to set how many of each clothing type every citizen should have.
+<autoclothing; Automatically manage clothing work orders.>` It allows you to
+set how many of each clothing type every citizen should have.

 Usage::